Louis Bielle-Biarrey

-Louis Bielle-Biarrey (born 16 June 2003) is a French professional rugby union wing who currently plays for Bordeaux Bègles in the Top 14 and France national team.
-He is Bordeaux top try scorer after scoring his 47th try in the 2025–26 Top 14 season games against Lyon OU.
+Louis Bielle-Biarrey (born 19 June 2003) is a French professional rugby union wing who currently plays for Bordeaux Bègles in the Top 14 and France national team.

+He is Bordeaux's top try scorer after scoring his 47th try in the 2025–26 Top 14 season games against Lyon OU.

 Early life

-Louis Bielle-Biarrey was born in La Tronche in the department of Isère, but he is also Reunionese on the side of his mother.
+Louis Bielle-Biarrey was born in La Tronche in the department of Isère, to a French father from Toulouse and a Reunionese mother.
+He also has a Chinese grandfather.
 He started rugby at the age of five in the city of Seyssins, near Grenoble, in 2008, before continuing and finishing his training at FC Grenoble, at the age of thirteen, from 2016 to 2021.
 In 2021, he began playing for Bordeaux Bègles.

 Club career

 In January 2022, he made his Champions Cup debut at 18 years old for Bordeaux Bègles scoring a hat-trick against Scarlets in a 45–10 victory.

 In May 2025, he scored two tries during a 35–18 victory over reigning champions Toulouse in the Champions Cup semi-final to help his side reach their first ever European final.